strapi/strapi/docs/3.0.0-beta.x/getting-started/deployment.md

 });
 ```

-Then you can create a `.env` file or directly use the deployment platform you use to set envrionement variables:
+Then you can create a `.env` file or directly use the deployment platform you use to set environment variables:

 **Path —** `.env`.